 McEnery has been in the restaurant business, learning the various aspects since he was 11 years old, working as a dishwasher and working his way up, even working at country clubs and wineries to learn those businesses.
 He received his bachelor’s degree in, you guessed it, Restaurant and Hotel Management from Purdue University.

 All along, he was creating his business plan that appears to have turned out to be his “masterpiece.”
 Cooper’s Hawk Winery offers a modern but casual atmosphere with a menu of dishes created with their handcrafted wines in mind.
 Each menu item is paired with idyllic wine.

 If you have never been to a first-class winery, this is a great substitute.
 If you have been to some of the finer Napa Valley wineries and can’t afford to visit them every week since we live in Missouri, consider visiting Cooper’s Hawk Winery in Town and Country, MO, or The Plaza, Kansas City, MO.

-Since opening they have received more than 300 wine awards from various regional, national and international competitions.
+Since opening, they have received more than 300 wine awards from various regional, national, and international competitions.
 Their success is understandable.
 They have successfully created a distinctive atmosphere that replicates and possibly exceeds the finest wineries in the country.
 The vision of combining a restaurant and winery is not necessarily unique, but in Town and Country, MO, it is.
 Outside of their quality wines and cuisines, their locations are a significant key.
-There are a few Missouri wineries that have attempted to create a unique attraction, but most are not conveniently located and the food does not meet the standards created at Cooper’s Hawk Winery.
+A few Missouri wineries have attempted to create a unique attraction, but most are not conveniently located, and the food does not meet the standards created at Cooper’s Hawk Winery.